Share this article

 Patricia reminded the MBA candidates that it’s important to recognize your personal, soft skills in addition to all the intellectual tools the programme teaches you.
 Personal marketing during the interview process helps position you as a team member, not just another applicant.

 Whether you are looking for a change in your career or to advance your professional skills, seeking a Global MBA can help.
-An international executive education like EDHEC’s Global MBA expands your network, opens doors to some of the world’s leading brands, and prepares candidates for the competitive job market.
+The EDHEC Global MBA expands your network, opens doors to some of the world’s leading brands, and prepares candidates for the competitive job market.